kjeb1/overleaf-git/README.md

         The Overleaf project name should be the same as the Git repo name, but you can specify a custom Overleaf project name.

         Uses Firefox (via Selenium) to download Overleaf project Zip file.
+This is because the Link sharing function uses Javascript.

-        Firefox will access the Link Share Url, red from .overleaf-git, and then get redirected to the actual project.
+        Firefox will access the Link Share Url, red from the .overleaf-git file, and then get redirected to the actual project.
 And from there downloads the project Zip file.
-All files, or [file] [file...] will then be extraced into current folder.
-It will detect the current Git repo and git-add or git-commit.
+All files, or [file] [file...] will then be extraced from the zip into the current folder.
+It will detect the current Git repo and do git-add or git-commit, if specified.

         Valid options for the configfile (.overleaf-git):
         link-share-url